With China Tourist Visa Resumed,

 However, the treacherous winding roads from Kathmandu to Gyirong border are often crippled by landslide and mudslide in monsoon season (mid-June to early Sept).
 And you will miss classic Lhasa to EBC tour if travelling directly back to Kathmandu.

 Besides, you can also take a helicopter to Mount Kailash from Kathmandu.
-This travel route is especially popular to well-to-do Indian tourists, given the expensive helicopter ride.
-And you also need to spend 3 days to process China Group Visa in Kathmandu before entering Sino-Nepal Border.
+This travel route is especially popular among well-to-do Indian tourists, given the expensive helicopter ride.
+And you also need to spend 3 days to process the China Group Visa in Kathmandu before entering the Sino-Nepal Border.
 After you spending one night in Purang, you can travel northward to Darchen via majesticManasarovar Lake and Jiwu Temple.

 Travel to Mount Kailash from Xinjiang (Kashgar)